iagobruno/remote-controllers-manager/README.md

 - Peer-to-peer games.
 - TV web app interfaces.
-- Collaborative playlists for a party.
+- Collaborative playlists for parties.

 ## Features

 - ✅ Allows multiple controllers to connect to the screen.
-- ✅ Set a limit of controllers that can connect simultaneously.
+- ✅ Limit the number of controllers connected simultaneously.
 - ✅ Define if you need a master controller and what happens if it disconnects.
 - ✅ Receive message from other devices.
 - ✅ Broadcast message from screen to all controllers.